obrasier/minimal-mistakes-remote-theme/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 "in order to host on Github Pages you **must** use a `remote_theme`."
 Although to be fair it's not up to the theme to tell everyone how Github works.
 Just for a n00b like me, it would have been helpful.
 That's all.

 Cool!
 So that works, now I can write stuff that noone can read, yay!
 I'll look into customising the theme soon, which I imagine involves making local versions of the theme files, and yay CSS, my favourite thing!

+Plus, that build time makes me want to punch people.
+So it might be that I'll have to fork the theme repo and host it all locally.
+I guess that works, it won't do the versioning thingy-thing, but do I really care?

+I care about not wanting to punch stuff, so I might just do that.
+Plus, I'll want to edit some stuff anyway, so this remote stuff is a kind of nice idea, but also actually just annoying.

+The internet is not that good just yet that we can treat everything is on a LAN, not in Australia anyway.